top of page

 Heart-Rate Variability

-BNF HRV.png
+BNF HRV

 62% of beneficiaries saw an increase in HRV, meaning their nervous system made some shift toward the parasympathetic (calm) state.

-Staff HRV.png
+Staff HRV

 33% of humanitarians saw increased HRV.